Start your capital project

 - Presenting to the DMCDD (for funding requests presented to and approved by the DMCDD)

-I don’t have my funding letter yet
+I’ve received verbal approval, but I don’t have my funding letter yet

+A common challenge we see with project teams is a delayed start to project work.
 If you haven’t received your funding letter yet, there are still things you can do to prepare to receive your funding.

 Initiate procurement